jylauril/jquery-runner/README.md

 ## Changelog

+### v2.1.1 - *2013-02-07* - Bug fixes
+* Fixed a couple of woopsies.

 ### v2.1.0 - *2013-01-18* - Changes to the API and bug fixes
 * The custom format function no longer gets the inbuilt formatter as a second parameter.
-You can access the runner's inbuilt formatter through `$().runner.format()`.
+You can access the runner's inbuilt formatter through `$().runner.format`.
 * The custom format function now gets the `settings` object as second parameter, which has the `milliseconds` -property that was given as 3rd parameter in the old version.
 * Added a way to stop the runner when calling `reset` method with a boolean true parameter.
 * Runner now fires a `runnerFinish` event after it reaches the `stopAt` value.